jantepya/Carousel3D/README.md

 # Carousel3D
-Carousel3D is a interactive 3D carousel made with ThreeJS.
-The Carousel3D object uses the ThreeJS CSS3DRenderer to display tiles.
-Each tile is actually just an HTML \<div\> element.
-For each tile, you should be able to generate and load your own HTML items, such as images, videos, or text.
+Carousel3D is an interactive 3D carousel made with ThreeJS.
+The Carousel3D object uses the ThreeJS CSS3DRenderer to display 3D tiles.
+Each tile is actually just an HTML \<div\> element so you should be able to generate and load your own HTML elements, such as images, videos, or text.

+## Demo

+Try it out here: https://jantepya.github.io/Carousel3D/

 ## Getting Started